 CBEs are available on-demand, meaning that you can take them at any point throughout the year.
-Students tell us they love the flexibility of not being restricted to the June and December exam sittings.
+Students tell us they love the flexibility of not being restricted to a fixed exam schedule.
 While we hope that you will pass first time, a key advantage of a CBE is that you can take your resit much sooner while the information is fresh in your mind.

 Instant results are provided, so if you sit a CBE you will know immediately if you have passed, so you don’t have to spend the next few weeks waiting.

 We are constantly updating our CBE centre network, recruiting more centres to make it more convenient for you to take our exams.
 All CBE centres are approved by ACCA to ensure they all meet our high standards before we add them to our network.

 A very rigorous approach is taken when developing ACCA exams, whether for CBE or the paper-based format.
 All questions for CBEs are written by experienced writers and reviewed several times before they make it to a live exam.
 By having such rigorous systems in place, we can ensure we maintain the same standards for paper-based exams and CBEs.